What Are Your Family Goals?

 If your kids are involved in a lot of activities or have multiple siblings, one on one dates are a fun family goal for the year.

-Perhaps, once a week (or once a month) you spend a chunk of time with one child doing what he or she wants to do.
+Perhaps, once a week (or once a month) you spend time with one child doing what he or she wants to do.
 Or plan it all out with easy activities and simply follow through during the year.

 15. Visit Far Away Friends or Family